FujiwaraTakuya/Fujis-Endosoma/D&D Pathfinder Notes/D&D Pathfinder 1e Concept - Jujutsu Sorcerer.md

 * As a Reaction towards a Critical Hit, a Jujutsu Sorcerer can choose to spend 5% of their Max Cursed Energy to increase the AC to Crit.
 Confirm against them by +2; if the Critical Hit is confirmed, the user can then use 25% of their Max Cursed Energy Pool to reduce the damage of an incoming Critical Hit by 15%.
 * Spend 1 point of Cursed Energy to temporarily increase a single Skill's Rank per-point of Energy used on a Skill reliant upon Strength, Dexterity, Intelligence, Wisdom, or Charisma, lasting 1 minute and capped out to 1.5 times the Level of the Jujutsu Sorcerer Class.

-## Cursed Energy Sense
+### Cursed Energy Sense
 _The Sorcerer is capable of seeing spirits normally invisible to the naked eye due to the aura of energy they emit from their presence.
 They are also able to sense the nearby intense emotions emitted by other beings, even whilst being physically hidden, but cannot detect calmer emotions._
 Jujutsu Sorcerers are able to see any Spirit within line-of-sight including non-Cursed Spirits that are invisible with supernatural abilities and ignore Concealment unless they use a Spell that achieves invisibility.
 At Level 1, they can also sense the Cursed Energy around them within a 15ft radius centred upon themselves, and have a+3 Perception Circumstance Bonus while detecting Spirit; +2 when a spirit within range is attempting to conceal its presence; +1 for sensing the intense emotions of Living and Undead beings; this ability can sense through walls.
 The radius of this Sense increases by +15ft at Level 2 and for every 2 Levels taken after, and for every 2 Levels of this Class, the above-mentioned Circumstance Bonus is increased by each amount up to a maximum of 30/20/10.
-## Cursed Energy Detection
+### Cursed Energy Detection
 _With proper tutelage and training, a Jujutsu Sorcerer can track any Cursed Spirit that hides its tracks by sensing the trail of Cursed Energy they'll inevitably leave being a being made of Cursed Energy, even eventually being able to sense their very strength and be warned of their capabilities- although not clearly discerned; almost every Cursed Spirit is incapable of completely hiding away their Cursed energy from the keen eye of a Jujutsu Sorcerer- like a hunter tracking its prey._
 When attempting to find evidence of the leftover usage or existence of Cursed Energy within an area or environment, the Sorcerer's special sight gives them the ability to see trails and leftover specs of Cursed Energy left by Spirits or People, allowing them to track the movements they'd made long-after they'd left the area or trace their current position within a visible area using a Survival Check with a +2 Circumstance Bonus, but the traces left aren't explicitly telling if it was made intentionally or not; this ability can be activated and deactivated as a Free Action.
 This ability can also be used to make a Sense Motive Check on Cursed Energy used by other users within the reach of a Jujutsu Sorcerer's Cursed Energy Sense to detect the immediate intention of their attack, ability, or actions specifically involving Cursed Energy; giving a +3 Circumstance Bonus to Sense Motive Checks.
 At Level 2 and every 2nd Level after, this Bonus is increased by +2.
-## Black Flash (黒こく閃せん _Kokusen_)
+### Black Flash (黒こく閃せん _Kokusen_)
 _A distortion of space born f#rom the impact of Cursed Energy delivered within 0.0000000000001 (Trillionth) of a second of a blow.
 It delivers 2.5 times the damage of a normal strike.
 There are no Sorcerers who can use the Black Flash consistently....
 However... between those who have experienced Black Flash and those who have not, their distance from the core of Cursed Energy is like that of Heaven from Earth.
 The instant Cursed Energy impacts within 0.0000000000001 (Trillionth) of a second of a blow, space is distorted cursed energy flashes black (with a red outline).
 The record for the most Black Flashes performed consecutively is 4 in a row._
 If a Jujutsu Sorcerer lands a Critical Hit Melee or Ranged non-magic/supernatural ability Attack imbued with Cursed Energy upon an enemy and Crit-Confirms with an unmodified 20, the user enters The Zone, the attack deals an additional 25% damage (rounded down), ignore Physical Resistances, Sunders either a targeted or randomly rolled piece of equipment the enemy has on them (Separate non-crit Damage roll with 50% more damage dealt), and creates a visual of a black flash of light only visible to those with Cursed Energy Sense.
-Enemies struck with the Black Flash must roll a Fortitude Save with a DC 15 + the Sorcerer's main Damage Modifier
+Enemies struck with the Black Flash must roll a Fortitude Save with a DC 15 + the Sorcerer's Damage Modifier or suffer the Staggered Condition for 1 Round- Critical Failure on the Save changes the Condition to Stunned instead; if the Black Flash is Crit-Confirmed with another unmodified 20, failure to Save Stuns instead whilst increasing the DC to succeed the Save by +3.
-### The Zone
+#### The Zone
 After a Jujutsu Sorcerer lands a Black Flash, the user enters a state named The Zone, where their senses are heightened and can increase the chances to perform the Black Flash again whilst in this state.
 The Zone lasts for 1 minute, its timer resetting upon landing another Crit confirmed with another unmodified 20, While in The Zone, Sorcerers get a +1 bonus to Critical Hits and a +2 bonus to Crit Confirms; these Bonuses increase by an additional +1/+2 for each successive Crit made up to a maximum Bonus of +5/+6, but failing to land a crit or not rolling a crit reduces this Bonus by -1/-2 to a minimum of +1/+1.
 They also gain a Bonus to Reflex and Fortitude Saves equal to 1 + 1 per 4 Levels in Jujutsu Sorcerer while in The Zone.
 ### Veil
 _Emerge from darkness, blacker than darkness.
 Purify that which is impure._
 At Level 5, a Jujutsu Sorcerer is capable of creating a ink-like barrier using their Cursed Energy or Cursed Object to temporarily seal an area down and let certain things and/or beings in and out using restrictions.
 The stronger the user, the more Cursed Energy used to form the Veil, and the more restraining the restriction of what is allowed in and out of the veil, the harder it becomes to destroy the Veil both inside and out.
 The only ways to dissipate the Veil are to kill the caster of the Veil, the caster to release the Veil under their own volition, or for the user to remove/break the Cursed Object which can normally only be moved or broken with Cursed Energy.
 It is possible to destroy a Veil with Cursed Energy, but one would need to have powers akin to a Special Grade in order to perform such a feat.
 A sorcerer spends Cursed Energy in 3 ways:
 - HP - For each point of Cursed Energy used to create a Veil's HP, it translates to 25 HP the Veil will have.
 - Hardness - For each point of Cursed Energy used to improve the Veil's toughness, it translates to 1 point of Hardness the Veil will have.
-- Radius - For each point of Cursed Energy used to discern the Veil's range, it translates to 20ft of radius.
+- Radius - For each point of Cursed Energy used to discern the Veil's range, it translates to 100ft of diameter in both width and height.
+At 10th Level, the user can choose to either increase the HP gain for each point of Cursed Energy up to 50 HP per-point, increase the amount of Hardness a Veil will have per-point to 5, or increase the diameter per-point of Cursed Energy to 200ft; one of these effects can be chosen every time a new Veil is being produced.
+At Level 15, the conversion of Cursed Energy to HP per-point increases to 100 per-point, 10 per-point for Hardness, or 250ft per point for diameter; a user can choose 2 of the total 3 effects to apply to a new Veil every time is placed.
+At Level 20, the user can choose to benefit from the increase to HP, Hardness, and Diameter increase to their Veil simultaneously or optionally every time they generate a new Veil.
-## Domain Expansion
+### Domain Expansion
 At Level 10,